appuio/ops-techlab/labs/322_install_openshift.md

-Lab 3.2: Install Openshift Container Platform
+Lab 3.2: Install OpenShift Container Platform
 ============

-Lab 3.2.2: Install Openshift
+Lab 3.2.2: Install OpenShift
 -------------
-## Installation of Openshift
+## Installation of OpenShift
 In the previous lab we prepared the Ansible inventory to fit our test lab environment.
 Now we can prepare and run the installation.

 Now we run the pre-install.yml playbook.
 This will do the following:
-- Attach all needed repositories for the installation of Openshift on all nodes
+- Attach all needed repositories for the installation of OpenShift on all nodes
 - Install the prerequisite packages: wget git net-tools bind-utils iptables-services bridge-utils bash-completion kexec-tools sos psacct
 - Enable iptables on all nodes
 - Enable Ansible ssh pipelining (performance improvements for Ansible)